Smintheus98/hprng/README.md

 # hprng
 A library for high-performance (pseudo-)random number generation fit for highly parallel applications.

-This library provides a collection of powerful and well established pseudorandom number generators (PRNGs) all of which implement some form of advanced jump-ahead algorithm (sub-stream partitioning) or equivalent multi-stream algorithm to allow generation of independent and non-overlapping pseudorandom number streams.
+This library provides a collection of powerful and well established pseudorandom number generators (PRNGs) all of which implement some form of advanced **jump-ahead algorithm** (sub-stream partitioning) or equivalent multi-stream algorithm to allow generation of **independent and non-overlapping** pseudo-random number streams.
 These algorithms are especially useful in a parallel context as usually found in scientific computing (e.g. Monte Carlo simulations, statistical bootstrap, etc.).

 Eventually hardware vectorization of the PRNGs are considered.